“Mothers,” J.D. Salinger once observed, “are all slightly insane.” It just so happens that mine is more so than most.

 You will learn that it’s OK to question yourself as a mother.

 In time, however, you will learn to forgive your own mother (albeit imperfectly) for what she couldn’t give you and, more importantly, forgive yourself for what you were not given.
 This is not to say you will absolve yourself of doing better by your child; you will make it your paramount priority.
 But you will eventually shed the layers of hostility you feel toward yourself, although perhaps not all those you feel toward your mother.
 You will learn to treat yourself with a little kindness; you will learn through trial and error that platitudinously but truly, you yourself, as much as anyone else in the universe, deserve your love and compassion.
 You will learn that you are not a failure for having failings, and that the very fact that you are questioning yourself as a mother means you are already a good one.

 You will triumph, and prevail, and be one helluva badass motherless mother.

 You are not defined by your past.
 You are not destined to be your mother.
 You care deeply, something your mother never did.
 And the deep-seated, love-till-it-hurts empathy instilled in you by what you have suffered can only make you an unstoppable force of motherhood to be reckoned with.
 We are made to refract light in the broken places.
 You got this, mama.
 Go forth and conquer.

-Donna Shute is a freelance writer, actor, director, sound designer, digital editor, behavioral therapist, and professional dilettante living in northern New York.
-She enjoys theater, film, psychopathology, gross overconsumption of caffeine, and hanging out with her toddler.
-You can follow her on Instagram at @shesgotthewritestuff or her author page, Donna Shute, on Facebook
+Donna is a freelance writer, professional actor, journalist, and dilettante living in San Antonio, TX.
+She enjoys theater, literature, film, and gross overconsumption of caffeine, as well as hanging out with her three little boys.
+You can follow her on Instagram at @realdonnaprovencher or Twitter at @DonnaProvencher.